Nshmais/Linux-server/README.md

 URL: http://ec2-13-59-231-249.us-east-2.compute.amazonaws.com

 ## 🤖 Step by step process
 Create an instance in Amazon EC2.
-Log into Amazon EC2 instance with your IP adress and key if setup `$ ssh ubuntu@ec2-13-59-231-249.us-east-2.compute.amazonaws.com -i amazon2.pem`, now follow these steps to deploy your app to the server.
+Log into Amazon EC2 instance with your IP adress and key if setup, now the follow these steps will guide to deploy the app to the server.

 ### 1. Update or Installed Packages
 In order to get newest versions of packages we have to preform the following tasks in order:
 1. `$ sudo apt-get update` to downloads the package lists from the repositories and "updates" them to get information on the newest versions of packages and their dependencies.
 2. `$ sudo apt-get upgrade` to fetch new versions of packages existing on the machine if APT knows about these new versions.
 3. `$ sudo apt-get autoremove` to remove leftover dependencies of packages you no longer have.